cloveras/kamera/README.md

 * All images for a month: ?type=month&year=2015&month=12
 * One specific image: ?type=one&image=2015120213560301

+Sunset, sunrise, dawn and susk are found based on longditude and latitude, and only images between dusk and dawn are shown.
+Midnight sun and polar night is handled (see TODOs).

 Supports navigation back/forward/up/down with the arrow keys.

+Uses Google Analytics so you can see how many times you click on your page.

 The script started as a simple hack, then grew into this much larger and almost maintainable hack.
+It is a good candidate for a complete rewrite, if you have the time.

 ALL HTML is hand coded, and no framework is used.
 The pages are not responsive, do not support swiping, etc.

 Also: All text is hard coded in Norwegian.
 Nice.